 Storms make the oak grow deeper roots ~ George Herbert

 Climate change, we hear about it on the news and how it’s affecting our environment.
-We see how it’s drastically impacting seasonal temperatures.
+We see how it’s drastically influencing average temperatures.
 We notice records breaking for natural disasters including floods, droughts, forest fires, hurricanes and tornadoes.
-These extreme weather changes require major adjustments from the people who are steadily being affected by them.
+These extreme weather changes require major adjustments from the people who are being affected by them.

 Social media feeds were crowded with pictures of the rare but potentially deadly tornado howling outside along with others experiencing the sudden flickering of lights.
 Residents became aware that this wasn’t just a warning … the shift from a few heavy raindrops to a full-blown tornado was all too close to home … and the places where we work.

-I don’t think any of us imagined that by Saturday morning the city of Ottawa would be surrounded by the debris of devastation and the wreckage of chaos.
+I don’t think any of us imagined that by Saturday morning the city of Ottawa would be surrounded by the chaotic debris of devastation.
 With more than 300,000 people initially affected, and over 147,000 residents without power for several days, this storm had disrupted a thriving city in just one night.

-For example, we can empathize with the single mother who lives paycheque to paycheque and isn’t sure how she will be able to cope after having to throw away two weeks’ worth of groceries that spoiled during the extended power outage.
-It may seem like a minor inconvenience to some, but for many, throwing out even a weeks’ worth of food is a significant financial loss that causes disruption.
+For example, we can empathize with the single parent who lives paycheque to paycheque and isn’t sure how she/he will be able to cope after having to throw away two weeks’ worth of groceries that spoiled during the extended power outage.
+It may seem like a minor inconvenience to some, but for many, throwing out even a weeks’ worth of food is a significant financial loss that causes disruption within their household.

 Similarly, many Ottawa residents who work in the core of the city rely on the transit system.
 The extra time that they will spend navigating the detours and road barriers may make their daycare drop-off and pick-up much more difficult to squeeze into a normal weekday.
-Sometimes these “little” problems are actually not so minuscule when you consider how many workers will be affected.
-Their daily routine is now fraught with change, and the places in which they work may or may not be prepared to support them.
+Sometimes these “little” problems are actually not so minor when you consider how many employees will be affected.
+Their daily routine is now fraught with change, and their workplaces may or may not be prepared to support them.

 People may not remember what you said, but they will remember how you made them feel ~ Maya Angelou

-From what I know about employee engagement and workplace culture, I understand that not treating your employees and co-workers well during these delicate times will erode and undermine the existing relationships and organizational commitments.
-And since climate change doesn’t seem to be going away, extreme weather events may become more common.
+From what I know about employee engagement and workplace culture, I understand that not treating your employees and co-workers well during these pivotal times will erode and undermine the existing relationships and employees’ feelings of commitment toward their workplace.
+Since climate change doesn’t seem to be going away, extreme weather events may become more common.
 These events create unique opportunities to improve workplace climate.